 It’s a step into uncharted territory and a courageous thing for the Science Museum to do; allowing the public to rummage through its bins.
 It shows that their commitment to tackling issues connected to climate change, sustainability and carbon efficiency, starts with themselves.

 Rubbish bags are also repositories for stories of our lives.
 Opening one and laying out the contents is a kind of contemporary archaeology that stimulates the imagination, as we deduce or invent the histories of the materials before us.

 Seeing the towers of paper, above, or mountains of glass sand, is similarly not only about recognising the need for more sustainable living, it is also about acknowledging the aesthetic properties and the wonder of the everyday stuff that surrounds us.

-The Rubbish Collection runs from 16 June to 14 September 2014.
+Joshua Sofaer is the artist that organised The Rubbish Collection.
+The project runs from 16 June to 14 September 2014.
 For more information, click here.